 There’s a whole lot to consider when it comes to choosing a telecom carrier.
-It’s something we’ve covered many times and are always looking for ways to help simplify this process for those who are going through it.
+It’s something we’ve covered many times and are always looking for ways to help simplify things.
 As a long term telecom Carrier Agent consultant, our telecom experts are continually helping our partners find the best telecom solutions possible.
-As part of our process, we have a list of 10 main checkpoints to use when choosing a telecom carrier.
-Here they are …
+As part of our process, we have a list of nine main checkpoints to use when choosing a telecom carrier.

 1. Service Territory

 When it comes to choosing a telecom carrier, be sure the profile of the carrier aligns with your geographic needs.
-Telecom carriers typically serve very specific territories, so you’ll need to understand if their services are available to your location.
+Telecom carriers typically serve designated territories, so you’ll need to know if their services are available to your full geographic footprint.

 2. Niche (Or Ideal Client)

 Every telecom carrier has an ideal client.
-For example, a consumer with a single location in a rural market would align well with a small regional provider with service in their territory...and that includes local support resources.
-An ideal client's needs should directly align with the carriers' service and support capabilities.
+For example, a consumer with a single location in a rural market might align better with a regional provider within their territory... including local support resources.
+An ideal client's needs should directly align with the carrier's service and support capabilities.

-As you research your options, you might not be able to easily determine if the carrier's niche aligns with your needs.
-Marco brings experience in knowing carriers inside and out, so we can match you with the right carrier who provides the best value.
+As you research your options, you might struggle to determine if a carrier's niche aligns with your needs.
+At Marco, we listen to each client's specific needs, bring our experience and knowledge of carriers and match each client with the right carrier who provides the best value.

 3. Product Alignment

-Do you want a carrier solution designed around voice, data, redundancy, reliability, or simply need standard telephone services?
-Knowing your needs in advance will help you select the best telecom carrier to support them.
+Do you want a carrier solution designed around voice, data, redundancy and reliability, or do you just need standard telephone services?
+Knowing your needs in advance will help you select the best telecom carrier.

 When it comes to telecom carriers, scalability is important.
 Can their services adapt to meet your growth needs?
 As you are selecting your carrier, keep your future in mind.

 At this stage, you should be able to find a telecom carrier that has the service, support, products, technology, pricing and access that you need to successfully support your telecom, data, voice and cloud-based needs.
-But, before you sign on the dotted line, think about the following checkpoints...
+But, before you sign on the dotted line, consider the following checkpoints...

 4. Competitive Pricing

-Pricing should of course be on your list of things to look at when considering and choosing a telecom carrier.
+Pricing is probably already on your list of things to look at when considering and choosing a telecom carrier.
 In terms of competitive pricing, I always suggest asking the following questions:

 - Is pricing in line with market competition?